Rebuilding an application using cloud-native technologies from Microsoft Azure

 We live in a time when the world is rapidly transforming into a digital economy, which means that with every passing year, the online world becomes the primary mode of interaction between businesses and a growing number of users every year.
-In such an environment, ease of use and functionality in software becomes central to a user’s experience and perception of the business.
+In such an environment, ease of use and functionality in a software becomes central to a user’s experience and perception of the business.
 And we all know that ultimately, user experience is the litmus test that determines success.
 Naturally then, businesses need to evolve and adopt technologies that give them the best competitive advantage by accelerating the development and delivery time of an application.
 Adopting a cloud-native approach to building or rebuilding applications can go a long way in achieving this.
 By using cloud-native technologies from Azure — Microsoft’s public cloud computing platform — to build their applications, small businesses are able to compete with large enterprises by going to market with ideas at lighting speed.

 Using cloud-native technologies like the ones from Azure cloud service are clearly the future of application development and deployment.
 But before making the switch it is important to understand and evaluate the advantages of migration to cloud.
 Businesses need to make informed decisions about when they should rebuild or build their applications and undertake azure migration.